-The global economy has produced an astronomical amount of digital information, and it shows no signs of slowing down.
+The global economy has produced an astronomical amount of digital information, showing no signs of slowing down.
 By 2025, the worldwide volume of data is predicted to be 181 zettabytes.
 That’s tons of information that someone needs to document.

 The tech industry is primarily responsible for this massive trail of digital records.
 Over the decades, technology has disrupted supply chains and radically altered industries from aerospace to finance, energy, and IT.
-As technology has rewritten the rules of business, the roles and responsibilities of technical writers have changed too.
+As technology has rewritten the rules of business, technical writers’ roles and responsibilities have also changed.

-It’s no longer good enough for a tech writer to know a few common formats for instructional manuals.
+It’s no longer good enough for a tech writer to know a few standard formats for instructional manuals.
 Instead, they must be able to document complex processes for highly specialized and varied audiences.
-This might involve writing reports and briefs as well as user guides and SOPs.
+This might involve writing reports, briefs, user guides, and SOPs.

-These projects demand expertise as well as a quick turnaround, sometimes within the hour.
+These projects demand expertise and a quick turnaround, sometimes within an hour.
 If a business has a tech writer in-house or employs one as a consultant, they can call on that writer to do the job.
-These tasks add up and will be leveraged by shrewd companies to increase profit margins.
+These tasks add up, and shrewd companies will use them to leverage to increase profit margins.

 Tech Writer Case Study: Standard Operating Procedures